crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_2.md

 1. Click on the Rocket Ship icon to open Pipelines and then click "Create Pipeline"
 1. Choose Azure Repos Git YAML
 1. Select the IGAS Git code repository
-1. Select Existing Azure Pipelines YAML file.
+1. (this step may not be necessary, your .yml file may be chosen automatically) Select Existing Azure Pipelines YAML file.
-1. Select the "prod" branch and "azure-pipelines.yml" file.
+1. (this step may not be necessary, your .yml file may be chosen automatically) Select the "prod" branch and "azure-pipelines.yml" file.
 1. Click run to build the project and produce an artifact that will be deployed later in a Release pipeline.
 1. Review the successful deployment.